Large Language Model Unlearning: Method

 We explain each loss.
 Eqn(\ref{eq:fgt}) is the gradient ascent (GA) loss to forget the unlearned samples.
 Note we compute it on $y_{\fgt}$ only, as indicated in Eqn(\ref{eq:ans}).
 Eqn(\ref{eq:rdn}) forces the LLM to predict a random output $y^{\rdn}$ on the unlearned $x^{\rdn}$.
 This term reinforces the forgetting of prompt $x^{\fgt}$ by adding irrelevance into the predicted outcome, with the similar insight of label smoothing~\citep{muller2019does} in classification.
 Eqn(\ref{eq:kl}) is to preserve the normal utility by comparing it with the original LLM (Key Difference \circled{2}).
 Note that we use \textit{forward KL} (which is typically used in supervised learning) instead of reverse KL (which is typically used in sampling, e.g. RLHF) because it forces the distribution of the unlearned model to cover all the areas of space of the original LLM~\citep{pml1Book}.

 We highlight two designs in our method.
 (1) We find that performing gradient ascent or decent on the output (i.e. $y$) part only is much more effective than on both prompt and output (i.e. $(x, y)$).
 In other words, the loss should be only computed on the tokens in $y$ conditioned on $x$, excluding the tokens in $x$, i.e. Eqn(\ref{eq:ans}).
-(2) Adding $\mathcal{L}_{\rdn}$ has two advantages. \textit{First}, it helps the LLM forget the learned undesirable outputs on $x^{\fgt}$ by forcing it to predict random outputs. \textit{Second}, we find empirically that it helps us preserve the normal utility (Section~\ref{sec:exp}).
+(2) Adding $\mathcal{L}_{\rdn}$ has several advantages. \textit{First}, it helps the LLM forget the learned undesirable outputs on $x^{\fgt}$ by forcing it to predict random outputs. \textit{Second}, we find empirically that it helps us preserve the normal utility (Section~\ref{sec:exp-unlearn-harm}). \textit{Last}, it can stabilize the unlearning performance when the gradient on $(x, y)$ is small.
+We include the detailed analysis in Appendix~\ref{app:random}.

-Additionally, we incorporate the three key insights from Section~\ref{sec:diff} into the unlearning procedure.
-Key difference \circled{1}: We continue to unlearn after we have observed the loss on forgetting samples raises to an abnormally high level; we continue unlearning for 3x-5x more batches.
-Key difference \circled{2}: To preserve normal utility, we minimize the KL divergence on predicted distribution on $x^{\fgt}$ between the original and the unlearned LLM, i.e. Eqn(\ref{eq:kl}).
-Key difference \circled{3}: We choose $D^{\nor}$ to be the same format as $D^{\fgt}$, e.g. to unlearn the harmful data from PKU-SafeRLHF which is in the format of Q\&A, we use the TruthfulQA as the normal data.
+We incorporate the three key lessons in Section~\ref{sec:diff}.
+(1) We continue to unlearn after we have observed the loss on forgetting samples raises to an abnormally high level, for 3x-5x more batches.
+(2) To preserve normal utility, we minimize the KL divergence on predicted distribution on $x^{\fgt}$ between the original and the unlearned LLM, i.e. Eqn(\ref{eq:kl}).
+(3) We choose $D^{\nor}$ to be the same format as $D^{\fgt}$, e.g. to unlearn the harmful data from PKU-SafeRLHF which is in the format of Q\&A, we use TruthfulQA as the normal data.